Zara’s New Collection Is Packed With Summer's Hottest Trends

 Oversized straw hats, knit two-piece sets, airy blouses, printed dresses, and more — all of this season’s top trends are present in Zara’s new drop.
 Even better, the summer-ready selection also includes its fair share of strappy sandals, string bikinis, denim cutoffs, and throw-on-and-go slides, all of which are essential to a well-rounded summer wardrobe.

-So while it’s unlikely that we’ll be spending our summers as we normally would (i.e. vacationing on the beach and hosting group picnics in the park), there is one thing about summer that we can still count on this year: Zara’s summer collection.
-Click ahead to shop our favorite pieces from the season’s first drop.
+So while it’s unlikely that we’ll be spending our summers as we normally would (i.e. holidaying on the beach and hosting group picnics in the park), there is one thing about summer that we can still count on this year: Zara’s summer collection.
+Click ahead to shop our favourite pieces from the season’s first drop.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.